tannmaycoding/Ultimate-NSE-Fetcher-v1/README.md

    - Takes data of the share
    - Removing some columns to not plot
    - Using streamlits `st.line_chart` to plot the dataframe

+3. When you press `Download Data`:
    - Takes the data
    - Make another buttons `Download as CSV` and `Download as Excel will come` after doing all the fetching
    - Clicking that button downloads the data

+4. When you press `View Data`:
+   - Takes the data
+   - Removes the colummns not to show
+   - Shows he data in form of pandas dataframe by using streamlits `st.dataframe` function